elite-se/safety.nusmv-brute-force/Readme.md

 ### Limitations

-- The outputs aren't processed, only stored into files.
-It would be nice to display which checks failed
 - A keyboard interrupt on Console should kill all nusmv processes.
 This does not work if the process is started with an IDE like VsCode.
 - No batch mode with an upper limit is possible yet.
 Your PC might get fried

 ### Todos

-- cleanup naming
-- create functions
-- add config for nusmv path
-- evaluate output
 - create output folders
 - calculate diff and only calculate changed checks
 - fully automatic DCCA